• Skip to primary navigation

 • Use smooth-skinned jalapeños.
 Wrinkly-skinned jalapeños will be more spicy.

-• If you have sensitive skin, make sure to wear food-safe gloves when your slicing and seeding the jalapeños, as they can irritate your skin.
+• If you have sensitive skin, make sure to wear food-safe gloves when your slicing and seeding the jalapeños.

 • Keep the stems on the peppers to make them easier to eat.